Michelle Tsang, MSW/JD, Class of 2017

 Springfield College School of Social Work

-Michelle Tsang, an outstanding student and scholar who completed the School of Social Work dual-degree program, is the 2016-17 Distinguished Graduate Student.
+Michelle Tsang, an outstanding student and scholar who completed the School of Social Work dual-degree program, is the 2016-17 Distinguished Social Work Graduate Student.

 Her social work internships have reflected her interests in youth, young adults, and social justice.
-She first interned at the Educational Collaborative in Northampton, a program for youth who are not thriving in traditional educational settings.
-Next, Tsang further developed her counseling skills at the Hampden County Sheriff’s Department’s After Incarceration Support Services program.
+She first interned at the Educational Collaborative in Northampton, Mass., a program for youth who are not thriving in traditional educational settings.
+Next, Tsang further developed her counseling skills in the After Incarceration Support Services program of the Hampden County (Mass.)
+Sheriff's Department.

 Tsang has a passion—both intellectually and from a practical standpoint—for representing and advocating on behalf of people who have been marginalized and disenfranchised.
-She hopes to become a public defender soon.
-This quest for social justice has been, and will continue to be, a lifelong pursuit.
+Tsang says her quest for social justice has been, and will continue to be, a lifelong pursuit.
+She is currently a staff attorney with the Massachusetts Committee for Public Counsel Services, a longstanding career goal that she has achieved.